barrettab/DSND_Capstone_Sparkify/README.md

 Dataset= 'Sparkify' Small Dataset https://drive.google.com/open?id=1-hi73PWXdMxNLvYWJtL2Y6Rig2rT5B5K

 To Run Locally on Your Computer
-1. Launch anaconda and open the notebook
+1. Launch anaconda and open the notebook "Sparkify.ipynb"
+2. Run the notebook -- you should get the same results as the models were set to have a random seed -- there could be variation because I did not set a seed when spilting the data into the test and training set.

 **Results**
 - Accuracy:  0.85